-The National Strategy for information sharing will enable all our partners to receive, deal with and disseminate information to law enforcement, regulators, sport and other key partners.
-This

-The key government partners will range from the Australian Human Rights Commission, Sport Australia, Australian Institute Sport, law enforcement agencies, regulators, child protection agencies and other state and Commonwealth agencies.
+The National Platform for information sharing will enable all our partners to receive, deal with and disseminate information to law enforcement, regulators, sport and other key partners.
+This capability will coordinate, address and strengthen responses to sports integrity matters in a timely and effective manner.
+The National Platform for information sharing will be equipped to manage personal and confidential information.
+The key government partners will range from the Australian Human Rights Commission, Sport Australia, Australian Institute of Sport, law enforcement agencies, regulators, child protection agencies and other state and Commonwealth agencies.

-For sports betting and sports corruption, we will work in partnership with the Australian Criminal Intelligence Commission (ACIC) to identify and address risks of serious and organised crime within sport and provide consistent engagement with national and international sport stakeholders, including the Group of Copenhagen.
+For sports betting and sports corruption, we will work in partnership with the Australian Criminal Intelligence Commission (ACIC) to provide consistent engagement with national and international sport stakeholders.

-The agreement with the ACIC includes the secondment of ACIC personnel from the Australian Sports Intelligence Unit (formerly the Sports Betting Intelligence Unit) to the agency to facilitate a coordinated approach between the agencies and support the development of the framework, policy and potential regulation around match fixing, betting and wagering.
+The agreement with the ACIC includes the secondment of ACIC personnel to the agency for a 2-year period to support the ACIC in developing the framework, policy and potential regulation around match-fixing, betting and wagering.